 Pasadena, CA — According to CalTech astrophysicist Dr. Tral Aldrich, there is a distinct possibility that Facebook doesn’t exist the way we have come to understand it.
-Dr. Aldrich, who has written extensively on String Theory and alternative universes, maintains that what we see and perceive may not be real.
-In the case of Facebook, which has over 1.2 billion active users, The Caltech scientist maintains that the social media mega-giant seems to be a strange and ill-humored joke projected from another dimension.
+Dr. Aldrich, who has written extensively on String Theory and alternative universes, maintains that what we see and perceive may not be accurate.
+In the case of Facebook, which has over 1.2 billion active users, The Caltech scientist maintains that the social media mega-giant seems strange and ill-humored joke projected from another dimension.

 “OK,” said Dr. Aldrich in a Gish Gallop telephone interview.
 “I can’t take credit for this discovery, but I did work out the equations.
 There’s this computer scientist in Mountain View, California.
 His name is Ryan Wolford, and he’s one of the lead engineers on their self-driving car project.
 They were having trouble with their cars getting stuck in roundabouts.
 He was working on an algorithm to fix that when he saw some data that confused him.
 That’s when he contacted me.”

-“So that’s the part that is going to be the hardest thing for people to understand,” continued Dr. Aldrich.
+“So that’s the part that will be the hardest for people to understand,” continued Dr. Aldrich.
 “And I know I had the hardest time coming to grips with it myself.
 But the math keeps telling us the same thing no matter how many times I refactor it.
-There is a multi-dimensional being manipulating what we think is Facebook for his or her, I guess, screwed-up pleasure.
+There is a multi-dimensional being manipulating what we think is Facebook for their, I guess, screwed-up pleasure.
 From our perspective, it seems ridiculous to assert such a theory.
-Still, careful examination of Ryan Wolford’s data, along with my analysis, tells us that Facebook is not real and doesn’t exist.
+Still, careful examination of Ryan Wolford’s data and my analysis tells us that Facebook is not real and doesn’t exist.
 Doesn’t exist in this world, at least.”

 Gish Gallop reached out to Ryan Wolford at his Potrero Hill apartment in San Francisco, California, to discover how he stumbled upon this remarkable discovery.